 By now it’s likely clear that business cards available with no personal guarantee are few and far between.
 That said, they exist, and you’ll find a few of your options below.

-The Brex Corporate Card stands out from the crowd.
+The Brex Daily Card stands out from the crowd.
 It’s a flexible business card that’s not cobranded with a retailer — if you meet the requirements, you can use it anywhere Mastercard is accepted.
-Plus, if you choose to make the Brex card your company’s exclusive corporate card, you get access to the Brex Exclusive rewards program.
-Even if you don’t qualify for Brex Exclusive, you’ll get 1X point per dollar on every purchase, as well as credits and discounts for a host of services your business might find useful.
+Plus, you can choose from three excellent rewards programs, whichever would work best for you, and there’s a wide variety of credits and discounts for a host of services your business might find useful.